Antti Saarela: Personal

 His father, Pasi Saarela, was a professional hockey player who enjoyed a lengthy career in the SM-liiga, most notably as a star player for local club, Lukko.
 Antti was also coached through his junior career by Pasi at Lukko.
-His older brother Aleksi is also a professional hockey player currently playing with the Florida Panthers in the National Hockey League.
+His older brother Aleksi is also a professional hockey player playing with the Florida Panthers in the National Hockey League.